 Telephone contact ministry

-Telephone contact ministry is being put in place.
+We have a telephone contact ministry in place.
 This is for everyone who would like to be involved, and particularly for those without internet access who may feel particularly isolated and cut off.
 Please contact the Revd Sue Ayling or Canon Margaret Marsh.
 You do not need to be a church member, or a Christian.

 Those in need, and offers of help

-Through our telephone contact ministry and by other means, we hope to find out where help is needed in the local community.
-Let us know if you can help those in need, e.g. dropping off shopping; or if you would like help with shopping etc because you are self-isolating.
+Through our telephone contact ministry and by other means, we are helping those in the local community.
+Let us know if you can help those in need, e.g. dropping off shopping; or if you would like help with shopping, IT, etc because you are self-isolating.
 You do not need to be a church member.
 Please contact the Revd Sue Ayling or Canon Margaret Marsh.

-Those who live locally and are in sudden financial need because of recent events are encouraged to contact us, as we may be able to help in limited ways and would like to if we can.
+Those who live locally and are in sudden financial need because of recent events are encouraged to contact us, as we may be able to help.

 The clergy and other church members continue to pray daily.
 You can pray the same daily office of Morning Prayer and Evening Prayer as clergy and others by clicking the links (1662 versions, Nigh Prayer, and Prayer during the Day, and Daily Prayer apps also available here) .